 The case is Vinh-Sanh Trading Corporation v.
 SFTC, Inc., et al., Case No. 19-CV-04315, decided on November 22, 2019 in the United States District Court for the Northern District of California.

-Contact All Language Alliance, Inc. to retain deposition interpreters in Thai, Vietnamese, Spanish, Korean, other languages, and to translate evidence in trademark infringement cases from any language to English.
+Contact All Language Alliance, Inc. to retain deposition interpreters in Thai, Vietnamese, Spanish, Korean, other languages, and to translate foreign language evidence in trademark infringement cases from any language to English.

 #alllanguagealliance #thaiinterpreter #thaitranslator #thaidepositioninterpreter #thaidepositiontranslator #vietnameseinterpreter #vietnamesetranslator #vietnamesedepositioninterpreter #vietnamesedepositiontranslator #trademarkinfringementtranslationservices